Can Birds Eat Peanut Butter

 The Birds That Love It Most

-Not every species will visit, but the ones that do are some of the most delightful backyard birds you can attract.
-Here’s who you’re likely to see:
+While not every species will stop by, the ones that do are some of the most charming feathered friends you can lure to your yard.
+Here's a look at the probable visitors:

 🐦 Chickadees